cannt/raycast-sonarqube/README.md

 ### Recently Shipped

+- **Command Component Tests (May 23, 2025)**: Fixed failing tests in runSonarAnalysis.test.tsx and startAnalyzeOpenSonarQube.test.tsx using direct module mocking and improved component testing methodologies
+- **Direct Module Mocking Strategy (May 23, 2025)**: Implemented a consistent direct module mocking approach across component tests to improve reliability and isolate test cases
+- **Error Handling Improvements (May 24, 2025)**: Enhanced error handling in startAnalyzeOpenSonarQubeComponent with proper error toasts for null SonarQube paths
+- **TypeScript Improvements (May 23, 2025)**: Fixed TypeScript errors in test files by adding proper type annotations and interfaces for component props
 - **Improved Test Reliability (May 17, 2025)**: Fixed key failing tests in utils modules by implementing proper mock implementations and ensuring consistency across all test files
 - **Comprehensive Utils Tests (May 17, 2025)**: Fixed all tests in utils.comprehensive.test.ts and utils.skip-problematic.test.ts, ensuring proper mocking of LocalStorage, runCommand, and isSonarQubeRunning
 - **Better Test Architecture (May 17, 2025)**: Implemented a more reliable and consistent mocking strategy across test files to improve maintainability and reduce flakiness
 - **Project Management Tests (May 17, 2025)**: Enhanced project management tests with more robust mock implementations for localStorage functions
 - **Terminal Utilities Tests (May 23, 2025)**: Fixed all 49 terminal utility test files (267+ tests) using direct module mocking approach and improved toast state tracking
+- **Error Handling Improvements (May 24, 2025)**: Enhanced error handling in startAnalyzeOpenSonarQubeComponent with proper error toasts for null SonarQube paths and improved test coverage for error scenarios

+### Recently Shipped

+- **Comprehensive Test Coverage (May 24, 2025)**: Fixed failing tests in startAnalyzeOpenSonarQube components with 8+ comprehensive test cases covering all edge cases

 ### Coming Soon